Good Eats!

 Sabrett's

 Eat a hot dog made especially for you by a Sabrett’s vendor.
 Don’t be afraid of the “street meat”!
+Eat a hot pretzel while dashing to the subway.

 Nuts 4 Nuts